 The Integrated Waterbird Management and Monitoring (IWMM) approach was initiated by conducting structured decision-making (SDM) workshops to develop an operational framework for management and monitoring of waterfowl, shorebirds, and wading birds, collectively referred to as waterbirds, at the local, regional and flyway spatial scales (Coppen et al. 2007, Laskowski et al. 2008, Lor et al. 2008).
 Through these workshops IWMM developed a multi-scaled adaptive management process that will inform local, regional/state, and flyway managers about how they can best meet the needs of migrating and wintering waterbird populations.
 Waterbird needs during the migration and winter phases of their life-cycle are just as critical as those during the breeding season.
+However,

-However, IWMM is the only landscape scale monitoring effort developed to date that tracks and links waterbird habitat use, habitat conditions and management actions during the migration and wintering periods.
-This approach includes a monitoring component that assesses how well managers at all scales are meeting their management objectives and an adaptive feedback loop that allows managers to adjust their management to address emerging threats.
+IWMM is the only landscape scale monitoring effort developed to date that tracks and links waterbird habitat use, habitat conditions and management actions during the migration and wintering periods.
+The approach includes the standardized monitoring methods within this manual.

-This manual provides survey techniques (i.e. procedures) described herein that involve visual assessments of whole-wetland unit habitat conditions and counts of waterbirds conducted from the perimeter of the wetland unit.
+This manual provides survey techniques that can be incorporated into a wide variety of waterbird survey needs at multiple scales.
+(Vanausdall & Dinsmore 2019, Lishawa et al. 2020, Aagaard et al. 2017, Tapp et al. 2018).
+The procedures described herein involve visual assessments of whole-wetland unit habitat conditions and counts of waterbirds conducted from the perimeter of the wetland unit.
 A series of standard operating procedures provides greater detail on recommended methods and technical aspects of this protocol, and were used to develop a national protocol framework to guide the local monitoring component of the IWMM approach at units within the National Wildlife Refuge System.
-Data entry, archival, and multi-scale analysis are handled through an online database that is part of the Avian Knowledge Network.
+Data entry, archival, and multiscale analysis are handled through an online database that is part of the Avian Knowledge Network.